DaviTeodoro/use-atlas/README.md

 ### useLayer

-The more basic hook, it renders a geoJson or a array of features.
+The most basic hook, it renders a geoJson or a array of features.
 All other hooks are composed from it.

 ```jsx
 const [setData, setConfig] = useLayer(geojson);